Alvarez Isnaji

 In June 2008, ABS-CBN news journalist Ces Drilon and her cameraman were kidnapped by the Abu Sayyaf militants group in Indanan, Sulu.
 Isnaji, then mayor was involved in the negotiations for the release of the abducted.
 Kidnapping for ransom charges would be filed against Isnaji and his son.
 Isnaji claimed that his involvement was done under the directive of Interior Secretary Ronaldo Puno.
 The Abu Sayyaf militants alleged that they choose the Isnajis to negotiating in their behalf.
-The Isnajis were suspected to have planned the kidnapping themselves and to have took portions of a supposed ransom paid for the Drilon and the cameraman's release.
+The Isnajis were suspected to have planned the kidnapping themselves and to have taken portions of a supposed ransom paid for the Drilon and the cameraman's release.
 The two were released and deemed innocent by a Manila-based court in 2010.
 The Court of Appeals of the Philippines ordered for the revival of the case in 2011.

 Isnaji ran for governor in the 2008 ARMM election as an independent candidate and launched a campaign while detained due to the Drilon kidnapping case.